You can find tools by the PCORI Foundational Expectations for Partnerships in Research listed below. The tools can be tailored to meet your needs.

 - Build Capacity to Work as a Team

-Build capacity to work as a team is when everyone on the research team gets the information, training, and support they need to do the work.
+Build capacity to work as a team is when everyone on the research team gets the information, training, and support they need to do the work. - Meaningful Inclusion of Partners in Decision Making

-Meaningful inclusion of partners in decision-making is when everyone on the team helps make important decisions from the start of the project to the end of the project.
+Meaningful inclusion of partners in decision-making is when everyone on the team helps make important decisions from the start of the project to the end of the project. - Ongoing Review and Assessment of Engagement

-Ongoing review and assessment of engagement is when teams check in how they are working together and make changes to work together better.
+Ongoing review and assessment of engagement is when teams check in on how they are working together and make changes to work together better.